rust-lang/rust-wiki-backup/Meeting-weekly-2014-03-11.md

     // voila, x == 4, might be nice if &T -> *T were an invalid coercion, but &T -> *const T is valid }
 ```
 - nmatsakis: Kind of unfortunate that there is no warning here.
-Always possible if the C signature is wrong, but if we had `const` might be able to make this an invalid coersion.
+Always possible if the C signature is wrong, but if we had `const` might be able to make this an invalid coercion.
 - brson: So, Rust semantics don't allow this optimization... can we make this miscompile.
 - nmatsakis: Certainly, a later reference to `x` might be replaced via constant propagation with 3, which would not be the expected behavior.
 Our inability to express as much as the C typesystem would prevent our ability to catch this, for better or worse.
-- brson: That coersion seems really wrong to me, now that you point it out.
+- brson: That coercion seems really wrong to me, now that you point it out.
 - nmatsakis: I was initially in favor of one pointer type, but this example is what put me back on the fence.
 - acrichto: In theory the signature of the inc method should be *mut.
 - nmatsakis: I agree that there are a lot of potential ways it could go wrong.
 Signature could be wrongly transcribed.
 But, if we only had one pointer type, this would be correct.
 We have a bug, but it's correctly transcribed.
-If `*T` were the only type we had and we keep this coersion, then it's just something you have to know and watch out for.
+If `*T` were the only type we had and we keep this coercion, then it's just something you have to know and watch out for.
 - acrichto: Can we forbid `&T` to `*T` and require `&mut T`?
 Arguably `*const` is still wrong because you can follow the inner pointer, which you can't do...
 - pcwalton: Not so worried about this.
 It's in an `unsafe` block and you violated the promise.
 Wouldn't the analog to this in C be `const T*x`.
 So, you pass your reference to a function, but it casts away const.
 Also, could happen if you do `extern C void inc(const int *x);` but link to an object that takes a `int *`, which will compile...
 - nmatsakis: But you could read the declaration and notice that.
 Here, there is nothing to see.